matdombrock/python-arduino/README.md

 # what are these numbers?
 ```1/0/1/1/0/0/277/0/0/0/0/0/```

+Above is an example of serial output to be read by Python.

 ````D7  /  D6 /  D5  /  D4 /  D3 / D2 / A5 / A4  / A3 / A2 / A1 / A0  /````

 Above is a list of how the input is ordered.